 The main reason why I canceled with Citibank was due to broken promises.
 Citibank promised me 2.875% if I just locked with them the week I did at 3%.
 They said they would get my rate down by 0.125% the following week, but they never did.

 Not one to reward broken promises, I decided to hunt elsewhere.
 I still had two months of time before my ARM reset.
+Adjustable rate mortgages are better than 30-year fixed-rate mortgages.

 Found A Better Mortgage Rate